sashinpivotal/dsa-java-review-doc/README.md

 ### Concrete steps

-- Convert *.Employee* class as abstract class making *computeMonthlyCompensation()* as an abstract method
+- Convert *Employee* class as abstract class making *computeMonthlyCompensation()* as an abstract method
 - Refactor other code

 ## Lab Step 5 (lab 9.1)